The Herbs and The Adventures of Parsley

 No.276 "A Lift Up for Dill"

-I've yet to find out the slide details for the later "Sliderama" version.But I believe they're the same for all the 4 series featured.The only difference being the reference numbers.
+I've yet to find out the slide details for the later "Sliderama" version.But I believe they're the same for all the 4 series featured.With the exception of the reference numbers.

 As with all the Give-A-Show slides,telling a story in just 7 pics was always a challenge !

-But the imagery was usually vivid and engaging.
+But the artwork was usually vivid and engaging.